Garuda Indonesia Flight 865: Accident

 The final report concluded that pilot error and the failure of the maintenance and flight operation sections of the airline in properly coordinating matters resulted in the accident.

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-10-30, registration PK-GIE.
-It had its first flight on 24 April 1979 and was delivered to Garuda Indonesia on 27 July 1979.
-The aircraft was 17 years old at the time of the accident, it was the 284th DC-10 built and its MSN number was 46685.

-Engine details

-The aircraft had three General Electric CF6-50C2 turbofan engines.
-The cause of the engine failure leading to the crash was that the engine turbine blades had been in service for 6,182 cycles (take-offs and landings) when General Electric said to discard blades after 6,000 cycles.
+It was manufactured in 1979 and its MSN number was 46685/284.The aircraft had three General Electric CF6-50C2 turbofan engines.
+The cause of the engine failure leading to the crash was that the engine turbine blades had been in service for 6,182 cycles (take-offs and landings) when General Electric recommended discarding the blades after 6,000 cycles.

-Aftermath

-The former aircraft registration number (PK-GIE) was later used on one of Garuda Indonesia's Boeing 777-3U3 ERs.